VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Verifiable Claims in Federated Learning

 As shown in \F\ref{fig:fl_overview}, FL \emph{participants} jointly train a model: \emph{data providers} perform training locally using their own datasets and periodically send updates (either gradients or models) to a centralized \emph{model provider}.
 The model provider aggregates the updates and distributes updated model versions to the data providers.
 This process repeats for a fixed number of rounds until the model converges.

-In FL training, other techniques exist to ensure the protection of datasets or the quality of the trained FL model.
-For example, data providers may apply techniques such as \emph{differential privacy}~(DP)~\cite{dwork2014algorithmic} to bound the contribution of individual records in the training dataset.
-In DP, a data provider adds noise to the model updates in order to protect the privacy of its dataset.
-To ensure the quality of the trained FL model, the FL training jobs may include algorithmic approaches to detect or mitigate against poisoning attacks~\cite{tolpegin2020data}, \eg using outlier detection~\cite{tolpegin2020data} or robust aggregation~\cite{blanchard2017machine, yin2018byzantine}.
+Techniques exist to ensure the protection of datasets or the quality of the trained FL model.
+For example, data providers may apply \emph{differential privacy}~(DP)~\cite{dwork2014algorithmic} to bound the contribution of individual data records in the training dataset.
+In DP, a data provider adds noise to the model updates to protect the privacy of its dataset.
+In addition, to ensure the quality of the trained FL model, FL jobs may include algorithmic approaches to detect or mitigate against poisoning attacks~\cite{tolpegin2020data}, \eg using outlier detection~\cite{tolpegin2020data} or robust aggregation~\cite{blanchard2017machine, yin2018byzantine}.